There are a myriad of gadgets and gizmos on the market that can provide your company with wireless, remote access

 Phifer said Palm and Handspring PDA users can connect using Intel's 802.11b "sled" technology, while Compaq iPaq, HP Jornada, and other Pocket PCs can be outfitted with 802.11b PC cards or CompactFlash cards that support WinCE.
 Toshiba's new e740 Pocket PC includes integrated 802.11b support.

 "In the future, I expect to see many laptops and PDAs shipping with built-in interfaces for wireless LAN access," she said.

 All these bits and bytes flying through the air begs the question: What about security?

 Many of the risks associated with wireless LANs are the same security risks that companies face when providing wired remote access to travelers and teleworkers, Phifer said.
 Laptops and PDAs can be lost or stolen.
-Users connecting from the outside must be properly authenticated, and traffic must be protected
+Users connecting from the outside must be properly authenticated, and traffic must be protected against eavesdropping and forgery.